What is Appalachian Recovery Collective?

 Why and how does the collective support the community?

-We also partner with local providers to offer classes free of charge to our friends in local outpatient or residential recovery programs and sober living houses.
+We also love to partner with organizations to offer classes free of charge to our friends in local outpatient or residential recovery programs and sober living houses.
 Making can foster a state of mindfulness and is a healthy outlet for expressing and processing emotions.
 When a person creates something beautiful, useful, or both, they gain a sense of purpose and meaning.
 Confidence, sense of accomplishment, and self-esteem grows.
 Making can also create new financial opportunities.
-We encourage and support our our class participants in the same way we encourage and support our collective members, and apply the same maker culture emphasis on informal, peer-led learning through action.
+We encourage and support our class participants in the same way we encourage and support our collective members, and apply the same maker culture emphasis on informal, peer-led learning through action.

 Partnering with the collective!